alibaba/yalantinglibs/src/struct_pack/doc/struct_pack_type_system_EN.md

 All new added fields in `struct_pack` must be of `compatible<T, version_number>` type, so that a new type with `compatible<T, version_number>` could be safely deserialized to the old version of the object.

-Meanwhile, data buffer of an old object, could be safely deserialized to a new version object with new `compatible<T, version_number>` fields defined.
+Meanwhile, the buffer of an old object, could be safely deserialized to a new version object with new `compatible<T, version_number>` fields defined.

 The default version_number is 0.